 If you don’t want to take on the challenges that come with running your own business, you may want to seek out a part-time remote job with an employer.
 Plenty of companies are looking for employees who can work ten to fifteen hours per week from home.

 Working for yourself can be tough, but with a remote employer, you’ll enjoy more structure and guidance, you won’t have to pitch to clients on your own, and chances are, you won’t have to invest in any special tools or equipment, which will allow you to save money.
 To spruce up your resume, Top Resume recommends including your volunteer work or important professional affiliations in addition to your job history.
+And if you're good at what you do, but can't put it in a resume and you're never happy with it, experts Enhancv recommend a professional mock interview preparation session to get you up to date with the cutting-edge know-how of a specialist.

 When you’re a stay-at-home parent, you may sometimes feel like you have to choose between making money or tending to childcare responsibilities.
 But when you seek out flexible opportunities or choose to go into business for yourself, you will find that it is easy to balance both – and you don’t have to break the bank to pull it off.